suphamster/lada/training_and_dataset_creation.md

 There are options to create mosaic clips as well which can be useful to inspect generated mosaic clips.
 Depending on your source material use the `--stride-length` option to prevent sampling too many scenes from the same (long) files.

+Additional metadata and filtering can be adjusted as well.
+Check-out the *filter* / *add-metadata* switches.

 Try it on a small subset of your data first to see how it works.
 Also, check out the code `MosaicVideoDataset` in `mosaic_video_dataset.py` as well as the dataloader/dataset settings in `mosaic_restoration_generic_stage{1,2}.py` in the `config` dir to understand how this generated dataset will be used in training.